nnaveenraju/Mule4-http-basic-auth/README.md

 # Mule4-http-basic-auth
 Mule 4 example Basic Auth

-Changes in Mule 4 with beans has changed the way we work with beans inside Mule.
+In Mule 4 working with beans has changed.

 This code has a full working copy of the HTTP linstener with basic auth.